 Why Possibly Changing The Filibuster Brings Threats Of Political 'Nuclear' War

-To a growing number of Democrats, the filibuster is a giant barrier to everything they want to accomplish.
-At the funeral last year for congressman and civil rights hero John Lewis, former President Barack Obama listed some of them: ending partisan gerrymandering, making Election Day a national holiday, as well as statehood for Washington, D.C., and Puerto Rico.
+To a growing number of Democrats, the filibuster is a giant barrier to the things they want to accomplish.
+At the funeral last year for congressman and civil rights hero John Lewis, former President Barack Obama listed some of them: ending partisan gerrymandering and making Election Day a national holiday, as well as statehood for Washington, D.C., and Puerto Rico.

 "And if all this takes eliminating the filibuster — another Jim Crow relic — in order to secure the God-given rights of every American, then that's what we should do," Obama said, instantly resetting the debate over the Senate procedure that allows a minority party with 41 votes to stop most legislation.